bp-studio/box-pleating-studio/README.md

 Box pleating is arguably the standard framework of modern super-complex origami designs, as the creases are much more predictable and manageable than those found in the traditional 22.5 degree system or circle packing.
 Although pure box pleating is well-known for not being very efficient in utilizing paper area, with the help of stretching gadgets (such as Kamiya patterns and the more generalized GOPS), it is now possible for box pleating to achieve efficiency nearly as good as the optimal circle packing.
 This app is created to help origami designers to blueprint their models in such systems.

+**New**: Check out [The story of Box Pleating Studio](https://origami.abstreamace.com/2021/06/02/the-story-of-box-pleating-studio/) at the author's blog!

 ## Prerequisites

 Box Pleating Studio is not for origami beginners.
 In order to fully understand the pattern it creates and be able to fold it, you must be considerably familiar with the theory of uniaxial box pleating bases.
 You will find everything you need to know in Chapter 13 and 14 of Robert J. Lang's remarkable book (See [[1]](#b1) in the bibliography section below).